pszemraj/vid2cleantxt/README.md

 Transcription of Public Domain Speeches from President John F. Kennedy

-_Please note the below example needs to be updated to latest terms_
+Please note: the below example needs to be updated to latest model outputs_

 TODO: Update example with latest output